-- In the event a student must take medication during school hours, all medication--prescription and over the counter (including medication supplies) must be provided and brought to the school by the student's parent/guardian (not by the student or bus driver).
-The physician's order must include the reason/purpose of the medicine, name of the medicine, and exact dosage/time of administration.
-This form may be obtained from the school nurse/clinic coordinator. - The medication must be current and have dosage information indicated.
-Prescription medicine must be in the original container with an attached prescription label that includes the student's name, the drug name, the directions for dosage and the schedule for administering it.
-The label must also include the name and address of the pharmacy, the name of the prescribing physician, and the date the prescription was filled. - All medication must be ordered by a physician/dentist licensed to practice in the United States.
-The prescription must be filled by a pharmacist licensed to practice in the United States. - Non-prescription medicine (including but not limited to topical ointments, analgesics, antacids, antipyretics, antihistamines, decongestants, and cold/cough preparations) must be in the original container indicating age-appropriate dosage instructions which will be strictly followed by school personnel.
+- In the event a student must take medication during school hours, all medication--prescription and over the counter (including medication supplies) -- must be provided and brought to the school by the student's parent/guardian (not by the student or bus driver).
+The physician's order must include the reason/purpose of the medicine, name of the medicine, and exact dosage and time of administration.
+This form may be obtained from the school nurse/clinic coordinator. - The medication must be current and not expired.
+Prescription medicine must be in the original container with an attached prescription label that includes the student's name, the drug name, the directions for dosage and the schedule for administration.
+The label must also include the name and address of the pharmacy, the name of the prescribing physician, and the date the prescription was filled. - All medication must be ordered by a physician/dentist licensed to practice in Texas.
+The prescription must be filled by a pharmacist licensed to practice in Texas.
+If a student is new to Texas coming from another state, medications from another state in the U.S. will be accepted on a temporary basis until a new physician licensed in Texas is established. - Non-prescription or over the counter medication (including but not limited to topical ointments, analgesics, antacids, antipyretics, antihistamines, decongestants, and cold/cough preparations) must be in the original container indicating age-appropriate dosage instructions which will be strictly followed by school personnel.
 Medications will only be administered according to the dosage and instructions listed on the prescription bottle.
-No other medications can be given, such as foreign medications, herbal remedies, dietary supplements, or homeopathic medications.
-Age appropriate students will be allowed to self-carry and self-administer medications such as asthma inhaler or epi-pen medication when a signed physician's statement is submitted to the school indicating permission for the student to self-carry.
+No other medications can be given, such as foreign medications, herbal remedies, dietary supplements, or homeopathic medications. - Age appropriate students will be allowed to self-carry and self-administer medications such as asthma inhaler or epi-pen medication when a signed physician's statement is submitted to the school indicating permission for the student to self-carry.
 It is recommended that an additional inhaler be provided to the school.
-If the student violates campus safety policies, the school may revoke this privilege and will notify the physician and parent/guardian. - Medicine must be delivered to and picked up from the school by the parent/guardian or other responsible adult.
+If the student violates campus safety policies, the school may revoke this privilege to self-administer and will notify the physician and parent/guardian.

+- Medicine must be delivered to and picked up from the school by the parent/guardian or other responsible adult.
 All medications to be given during the school day will remain in a designated locked or secured area of the school.
-Any unused medicine not picked up at the end of the school year will be destroyed by school personnel. - All written consents from physicians/dentists as well as parents are valid for one school year. - Designated KIPP school employees have the right to refuse administration of medication when the medication may be contraindicated for the student.
-In the event of this occurrence, the parent/guardian and physician will be notified.
+Any unused medicine not picked up at the end of the school year will be destroyed by school personnel.
+KIPP Texas is not responsible for replacing medication that is not picked up at the end of the school year. - All written consents from physicians/dentists as well as parents are valid for one school year. - Designated KIPP school employees have the right to refuse administration of medication when the medication may be contraindicated for the student.
+In the event of this occurrence, the parent/guardian and physician will be notified